StrongTownsVancouver/website/README.md

 # Strong Towns Vancouver website

 This is a repository for the Strong Towns Vancouver local conversation website source code.
 You can find this website online at <https://strongtownsvan.org/>.

 ## 🚀 Project Structure

 Strong Towns Vancouver is a [JAMstack](https://jamstack.org/what-is-jamstack/) static web application written in TypeScript using Astro framework.
-Inside of this project, you'll see the following folders and files:
+Inside of this project, you'll see the following folders:

 ```text
 ├── public/